Home

 John Williams

-John has had 49 Academy Award nominations and is one of the most accomplished movie composers of all time.
+As the composer of, among others, the scores for “Star Wars”, “Jaws”, “E.T.”, “Raiders of the Lost Ark”, “Jurassic Park”, and Harry Potter, John has had 49 Academy Award nominations and is one of the most accomplished movie score composers of all time.
 He has also won five Academy Awards, four Golden Globe Awards, seven British Academy Film Awards, and 22 Grammy Awards.
-It goes to show that although you might have an education in one subject, it does not necessarily correspond with what you will do later in life.

-If you are hoping to become notable alumni yourself, then you need to do a few things first.
-For example, the most crucial step is to secure a spot as a student at UCLA.
-Once you are accepted into the prestigious school, you can secure housing.
-TRIPALINK can help you, as a student or young professional, to find affordable UCLA off-campus housing.
-What are you waiting for?
-Live with like-minded students and choose TRIPALINK today!
+If you’re hoping to become a notable alumnus yourself, then you need to do a few things first.
+The most crucial step is to secure a spot as a student at UCLA, but once you’re accepted into this prestigious school, you’ll need to secure UCLA student housing.
+Tripalink can help you find affordable UCLA off-campus housing.
+Even if you’re a young professional, we can still assist with helping you find affordable apartments for rent near UCLA